GOFIRST-Robotics/NorthStar_Taproot_Edu/docs/Tank-Drive.md

 Once you have defined the functions, you have to actually write logic in the functions.

-Refer to [`generated
-documentation`](https://aruw.gitlab.io/controls/taproot/api/classtap_1_1communication_1_1serial_1_1_remote.html)
-for API documentation.
-These function should call the remote's `getSwitch` functions.
+Refer to the remote's [`generated documentation`](https://aruw.gitlab.io/controls/taproot/api/classtap_1_1communication_1_1serial_1_1_remote.html) to learn how to interact with the remote.
+The functions you define should call the remote's `getSwitch` functions.
 The left left vertical switch should be used to get user input for the left tank drive function and the right vertical switch for the right tank drive function.

 ## `ChassisSubsystem`

-You will be finishing the `ChassisSubsystem` class first in `chassis_subsystem.hpp` and `chassis_subsystem.cpp`.
+Next, you will be finishing the `ChassisSubsystem` class in `chassis_subsystem.hpp` and `chassis_subsystem.cpp`.

 Again, follow the steps in the files.